ststefa/terrasplunk/README.md

         region_name: 'eu-ch'
 ```

+Unlike the terraform credentials, the OTC credentials *are* personalized.
+Make sure this file is also chmod 600 for security reasons.

-For the terraform remote state to work the required objects on AWS S3 and DynamoDB have to be created (if they do not exist already).
+For the terraform remote state to work, the required objects on AWS S3 and DynamoDB have to be created (if they do not exist already).
 The code assumes a bucket named **sbb-splunkterraform-prod** and a DynamoDB table called **splunkterraform**.
 For details on setting these up visit <https://www.terraform.io/docs/backends/types/s3.html>

 If you've prepared your cloud setup, resume...